Beyond the Red: Development

 Novoa wrote the trilogy while a student in college and graduate school.
 In an interview, he said he took inspiration from the authors Ted Dekker, Tahereh Mafi, and Beth Revis.
 On his vlog, he said that Beyond the Red was the tenth book he wrote, but the first to be accepted for publication.
-In 2013, he won representation from Louise Fury, a literary agent with The Bent Agency, by submitting an excerpt of Beyond the Red to an internet contest; this ultimately led to the book being published in 2016.
+In 2013, he won representation from Louise Fury, a literary agent then with The Bent Agency, by submitting an excerpt of Beyond the Red to an internet contest; this ultimately led to the book being published in 2016.

 Themes

 Novoa is described in an author's blurb as "a Latinx trans masculine author who writes speculative fiction featuring marginalized characters grappling with identity."
-In an article for Latinxs in Kids' Lit, Novoa wrote that his experience as a white-passing latinx person informed the story, which involves a half-human caught between two different cultures.
+In an article for Latinxs in Kids' Lit, Novoa wrote that his experience as a white-passing Latinx person informed the story, which involves a half-human caught between two different cultures.

 The diversity of the characters in the books has been noted, with Kirkus Reviews saying that "Humans and Sepharons alike come in varying shades of brown to pale" and that Eros is queer.
 On Twitter, Novoa noted that the books get "increasingly queer" as they go along.